 Police: Sex offender tenant of Sadie Roberts-Joseph killed her over late rent payments

-BATON ROUGE - A convicted sex offender living at a property owned by murdered activist Sadie Roberts-Joseph was arrested by Baton Rouge police overnight.
+BATON ROUGE - A convicted sex offender living at a property owned by murdered activist Sadie Roberts-Joseph was arrested by Baton Rouge police.

 During a news conference with Baton Rouge Police and a number of other officials, Chief Murphy Paul said homicide detectives worked around the clock to execute this arrest.
 Her daughter and son were also there thanking the community for their support.